Bradley-Hower/201-reading-notes/class-04.md

 #### Absolute Positioning

 **Absolute positioning** removes the element from the rest of the page.
 Think of it as being on its own layer.
 Any positioning tags (`top`, `bottom`, `left`, and `right`) will now act according to the containing element.
 And remember, there is always a containing element, even if it is the `<html>` tags.
 This containing element is known as the **initial containing block**.
 By changing where the element is located within the HTML document relative to other element tags, the **positing context** is changed.
 The advantages of absolute positioning are that there is a lot more control over where the element goes.
 It keeps elements within containers but allows for more control within those containers.
 Moreover, layering can occur.
+How?
+Other elements ignore an absolutes existance.
+They do not move relative to it as they treat it as being on another layer.

 #### Fixed Positioning